mmjulkowska/MVApp/README.md

 ![05_correlate_07](https://user-images.githubusercontent.com/14832460/38465507-358c1048-3b25-11e8-95fa-598b37cf05e4.png)

-By scrolling with your pointer through the graph, you will get a specific information of the samples represented by individual datapoints.
+By scrolling with your pointer through the graph, you will get a specific information of the samples represented by individual data points.
 The sample identifier is representing GENOTYPE, Independent Variable, Timepoint and Sample ID (selected in "Data upload" tab).
 The R2 and p-value for individual correlations are reported in the figure legend, that you can view by selecting "Show the figure legend" checkbox:

 ![05_correlate_08](https://user-images.githubusercontent.com/14832460/38465508-35ad3d4a-3b25-11e8-8bf9-3e0f837420c8.png)